LLNL/scr/doc/rst/users/integration.rst

 In that case, SCR loads the next most recent checkpoint if one is available, and the application can call :code:`SCR_Have_restart()` to iterate through the process again.

-It is not required for an application to loop on failed restarts, but SCR allows for that as an option.
+It is not required for an application to loop on failed restarts, but SCR allows for that.
-SCR never load a checkpoint that is known to be incomplete or one that is explicitly marked as invalid, though it is still possible the application will encounter an error while reading those files on restart.
+SCR never loads a checkpoint that is known to be incomplete or one that is explicitly marked as invalid, though it is still possible the application will encounter an error while reading those files on restart.
 If an application fails to restart from a checkpoint, SCR marks that checkpoint as invalid so that it will not attempt to load that checkpoint again in future runs.